SDiamante13/bench-learning-hours/greeting-service/features.md

 ## Feature Four

-_Greeting a User by choosing a greeting message from a predefined set of messages, **based on the time of the day**._
+_Greeting a User by choosing a greeting message from a predefined set of messages, **based on the time of the day**.navigation

 **Requesting a greeting message early in the morning**